 • Introduce your team—at all levels—to the Truist team.

-• Invite them to tour your facilities.
+• Invite the Truist team to tour your facilities.

-• Review their advice and insights, and ask questions to arrive at a plan you feel positive about.
+• Review their advice and insights and ask questions to arrive at a plan you feel positive about.

 • View the relationship as a long-term, collaborative one.